All Mortgage Questions

 Short Answer

 Manual underwriting is required when a loan file does not receive an Approve/Eligible finding from an automated underwriting system (AUS) such as Fannie Mae's Desktop Underwriter (DU) or Freddie Mac's Loan Product Advisor (LP).
-This happens when borrowers have no traditional credit history, thin credit files, recent bankruptcies, or other characteristics that automated systems cannot confidently evaluate.
-Manual underwriting uses stricter DTI limits and requires documented compensating factors.
+The most common triggers are: no traditional credit score or fewer than three tradelines, recent bankruptcies or foreclosures within the waiting period, debt-to-income ratios at program limits, and non-traditional or hard-to-model income.
+Manual underwriting uses stricter DTI limits than AUS and requires documented compensating factors to expand those limits.

 VA Manual Underwriting